SuperOfficeDocs/superoffice-docs/user-guide/en/request/tags.md

 If you have the necessary functional right, you can also create new tags.
 In a tag field in a request or in the [quick search field][2], type a tag name you want to create.
 If the tag already exists, it will appear in the list.
 If not, click the message below the field to create the tag.

 > [!NOTE]
-> Adding and deleting tags will be a functional right set by the administrator.
-This is to facilitate a more efficient tag system, and to avoid duplicate tags for the same request.
+> Adding and deleting tags is a functional right set by the administrator to facilitate a more efficient tag system, and to avoid duplicate tags for the same request.
 Administrators can also add tags in the **Tag** list in the **Lists** screen in SuperOffice Settings and maintenance.

 ## Searching for tags